flaviodelgrosso/fastify-api-gateway/README.md

 - [fastify-reply-from](https://github.com/fastify/fastify-reply-from) plugin, which is used to proxy requests to the backend services.
 - [fastify-rate-limit](https://github.com/fastify/fastify-rate-limit) plugin, which is used to rate limit requests.
 It is enabled only if `routeLimit` is set.
 - [fastify-middie](https://github.com/fastify/middie) plugin, which is used to apply middlewares on routes.
+It is enabled only if `middlewares` are set.

 ## Routes